mindjankis/odin-recipes/README.md

-# odin-recipes this is may first project performed by mindjankis
+# odin-recipes this is my first project performed by mindjankis